MaayanLab/geo2enrichr/DEPLOY.md

 To deploy the web application
 =
-2. Configure application to use production database
-   ** Never revision control this change or the config files! ** In g2e/orm/commondb.py, change prod file from 'db-dev.conf' to 'db-prod.conf'
-3. Run `build.sh`
+2. Run `build.sh` with the first argument 'prod' for production, 'dev' for development and an optional second argument 'skip' to skip tests.
+This will automatically configure the connection to the correct database as well.
-4. Run `deploy.sh`
+3. Run `deploy.sh`